arnaudambro/js-password-checker/README.md

 # js-password-checker
-A few utilities to help check passwords in JavaScript
+A few utilities to help validate new passwords creation in JavaScript

 ## Motivation